GuruCharan94/az-podcast-transcriber/README.md

 - Login in to Azure Shell and clone the repo.
 - Run the below commands to deploy required infrastructure on Azure.
-- **TIP:** If you don't have the Azure Powershell and CLI tools installed, run the script from [Azure Shell](https://shell.azure.com/).
-- The deployment scripts are idempotent.

   ```powershell
   cd src/AzPodcastTranscriber.Infra